StaircaseAPI/shared_definitions/README.md

-# Staircase shared .yaml definitions
+# Staircase Shared Definitions

-The definitions in this repo can be freely used or ignored.
+The definitions in this repo can be freely used or ignored for .yaml files.

+They provide convenience for repetitive definitions